Minister of the Right

-Minister of the Right (右大臣, Udaijin) was a government position in Japan in the late Nara and Heian periods.
-The position was consolidated in the Taihō Code of 702.
-The Asuka Kiyomihara Code of 689 marks the initial appearance of the udaijin in the context of a central administrative body called the Daijō-kan (Council of State).
-This early Daijō-kan was composed of the three ministers—the daijō-daijin (Chancellor), the sadaijin (Minister of the Left) and the udaijin.

-The udaijin was the Junior Minister of State, overseeing all branches of the Daijō-kan.
-He would be the deputy of the sadaijin.
+Minister of the Right (右大臣, Udaijin) was a government position in Japan during the Asuka to Meiji era.
+The position was consolidated in the Taihō Code of 701.
+The Asuka Kiyomihara Code of 689 marks the initial appearance of the Udaijin in the context of a central administrative body called the Daijō-kan (Council of State).
+This early Daijō-kan was composed of the three ministers—the Daijō-daijin (Chancellor), the Sadaijin (Minister of the Left) and the Udaijin.
+The Udaijin was the Junior Minister of State, overseeing all branches of the Daijō-kan.
+He would be the deputy of the Sadaijin.

-The post of udaijin, along with the rest of the Daijō-kan structure, gradually lost power over the 10th and 11th centuries, as the Fujiwara came to dominate politics more and more.
-The system was essentially powerless by the end of the 12th century, when the Minamoto, a warrior clan and branch of the imperial family, seized control of the country from the court aristocracy (kuge).
-However, it is not entirely clear whether the Daijō-kan system was formally dismantled prior to the Meiji era.